vyos/vyos-documentation/docs/services/ssh.rst

 Disable the host validation through reverse DNS lookups - can speedup login time when reverse lookup is not possible.

-.. cfgcmd:: set service ssh macs '<mac>'
+.. cfgcmd:: set service ssh macs <mac>

 Specifies the available :abbr:`MAC (Message Authentication Code)` algorithms.
 The MAC algorithm is used in protocol version 2 for data integrity protection.